jdaluddung/upgrowth_app_webDriverTest/README.md

 ## Pre-requisites

+1. Install the latest Chromedriver in your machine to run TestSample.java
+2. If you want to run TestSample_Saucelab.java, you need a Saucelaub account and update the code with the username and token.
-You should have node install in order to run the commands below.
+3. You should have node install in order to run the commands below.
 Check out [Nodejs](https://nodejs.org/en/).

 ## Commands